Call for scientific collaboration to support genomic-based surveillance of Neisseria gonorrhoeae-antimicrobial resistance at EU-level

 16 May 2018 - This report describes the second molecular typing survey of N. gonorrhoeae across the EU/EEA and provides recent information on NG-MAST STs/Gs and genotypes based on WGS circulating in 21 EU/EEA Member States.

-11 Oct 2017 - The purpose of this policy is to describe guiding principles of authorship for publications based on work performed on behalf of ECDC.
+19 Jan 2023 - The purpose of this policy is to describe guiding principles of authorship and open access for publications based on work performed by, and on behalf of, ECDC.